CobzarencuR/News-Summarizer/README.md

-# News-Sumarizer
+# News-Summarizer
-Web Interface for POO Project
+Web Interface for a news summarizer